 A trespasser is someone who has no right or reason to be on the property.
 Landowners usually do not owe trespassers a duty of care.
 One exception is if the trespasser is a child.

 Children are protected by the attractive nuisance doctrine.
 Since children have increased curiosity about the world around them, it is fairly easy for them to get into dangerous situations that an adult would likely be able to stay away from.
 Children are owed extra care due to their inability to recognize the risk associated with these dangers.
 It is required by law for all property owners to take actions such actions as installing fences around pools, keeping construction sites secure with a gate or fence, locking abandoned cars, and putting away dangerous equipment such as saws.

-If your child was harmed on another person’s property due to negligence, then call the law firm of Branch & Dhillon, P.C. today to claim the compensation that you and your child deserve.
+If your child was harmed on another person’s property due to negligence, then call Branch & Dhillon, P.C. today to claim the compensation that you and your child deserve.

 Premises Liability Attorney

 Premises liability cases can be difficult to navigate.
 You will want a strong attorney by your side to help you overcome the many challenges associated with these cases in court.
 The injury attorneys at Branch & Dhillon, P.C. have proudly served the people of Virginia, South Carolina, and Texas for years, ensuring that they are well represented and get the compensation they deserve.
 Branch & Dhillon, P.C. offers an obligation-free consultation to go over the specifics of your case, and we back up our services with a no-win, no-fee contract.
 If your case gets settled before the lawsuit is filed, our compassionate team of attorneys will reduce their fee to as to adjust to the new compensation net amount.
 Contact us today for help with your premises liability case.